ryanpbrown2002/homeworkThree/README.md

 # Copy your novel PDF files into backend/pdfs/
 # Example: cp ~/novels/*.pdf backend/pdfs/
 ```

-**Note**: The application is designed for classic novels and literary works.
-PDFs are automatically discovered and added to the database on server startup.

 ### Step 3: SSL Certificates (For HTTPS)